Ben Daniels (pioneer): Rough Riders

 When the Spanish–American War broke out, 46-year-old Ben Daniels enlisted in Troop K of the First Volunteer U.S. Cavalry—better known as "The Rough Riders."
 Ben was still living in Cripple Creek, where the local paper reported that "Ben Daniels left last night for San Antonio, Tex.
-He goes as Cripple Creek's contribution to 'Teddy's Terrors', " the cowboy regiment raised by [Leonard}] Wood and Roosevelt ..."
+He goes as Cripple Creek's contribution to 'Teddy's Terrors', " the cowboy regiment raised by [Leonard] Wood and Roosevelt ..."
 Ben Daniels was remembered well by Lt.
 Col. Theodore Roosevelt, who recalled in his 1899 book The Rough Riders:

 Some of our best recruits came from Colorado.
 One, a very large, hawk-eyed man, Benjamin Franklin Daniels, had been Marshal [sic] of Dodge City when that pleasing town was probably the toughest abode of civilized man to be found anywhere on the continent.
 In the course of his rather lurid functions as peace officer he had lost half of one ear—'bitten off,' as it was explained to me.
 Naturally he viewed the dangers of battle with philosophic calm.
 Such a man was, in reality, a veteran even in his first fight, and was a tower of strength to the recruits in his part of the line.

-Ben Daniels survived San Juan Hill, and the more-deadly malaria-carrying mosquitoes to return to the states as a hero of what had been termed as a "Splendid Little War."
+Ben Daniels survived San Juan Hill, and the more-deadly malaria-carrying mosquitoes to return to the states as a hero of what had been termed a "Splendid Little War."
 Ben was present at Camp Wikoff, Long Island, New York on September 15, 1898 when Theodore Roosevelt and his "Rough Riders" were officially mustered out.